We have five factories and 19 years of experience in plant extracts

 Lycopene Overdose

-While Lycopene is generally considered safe, consuming excessive amounts can lead to potential side effects.
-Some of the symptoms of Lycopene overdose may include:
+While lycopene is generally considered safe, consuming excessive amounts can lead to potential side effects.
+Some of the symptoms of lycopene overdose may include:

-1. Digestive issues: Overconsumption of Lycopene-rich foods may cause gastrointestinal discomfort, including bloating, gas, and diarrhea.
+1. Digestive issues: Overconsumption of lycopene-rich foods may cause gastrointestinal discomfort, including bloating, gas, and diarrhea.

-2. Allergic reactions: Some individuals may be allergic to Lycopene or the foods containing it, leading to symptoms such as itching, hives, or difficulty breathing.
+2. Allergic reactions: Some individuals may be allergic to lycopene or the foods containing it, leading to symptoms such as itching, hives, or difficulty breathing.

 3. Drug interactions: Lycopene may interact with certain medications, including blood thinners and cholesterol-lowering drugs.
 Excessive intake may increase the risk of adverse drug reactions.